vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/index.md

 <!-- markdownlint-disable first-line-h1 no-inline-html -->
 # Reference

-`VMware.CloudFoundation.PasswordManagement` is a PowerShell module that supports the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.
+`VMware.CloudFoundation.PasswordManagement` is a PowerShell module designed to help you report on and manage password policy settings within your VMware Cloud Foundation environment.

-With these cmdlets, you can perform the following actions on a VMware Cloud Foundation instance or a specific workload domain.
+Using this module, you can perform various tasks on a VMware Cloud Foundation instance or a specific workload domain.

 The module provides coverage for the following:

 === ":material-shield-check: &nbsp; Password Policies"

-    1. Generate a password policy report for password expiration, password complexity, and account lockout.
+    1. Generate detailed password policy reports, including information on password expiration, complexity, and account lockout settings.
-    2. Generate a password policy report with configuration drift using a password policy configuration file.
+    2. Identify configuration drift by generating password policy reports using a predefined configuration file.
-    3. Update the password polices using a password policy configuration file.
+    3. Update password policies seamlessly using a password policy configuration file.
+    4. Create comprehensive password rotation reports for all accounts managed by SDDC Manager.

     Components: